LGBTQ rights in the Philippines: Roman Catholicism

 The Philippines is a predominantly Catholic country with approximately 82.9% of the population claiming to be Roman Catholics.
-The Roman Catholic Church has been one of the most active religious organizations in the country in opposition to the LGBT community.
+The Roman Catholic Church has been one of the most active religious organizations in the country in opposition to the LGBTQ community.
 The Catholic Bishops' Conference of the Philippines firmly states that marriage should only exist between a man and a woman.
 They have also called on individuals and politicians to actively oppose same-sex marriage, arguing that individuals should refuse to take part in ceremonies celebrating same-sex relationships and politicians should resist legalizing marriages of same-sex couples.
 They also stated that "A homosexual union is not and can never be a marriage as properly understood and so-called."
 However, according to Archbishop Socrates Villegas, "being a homosexual is not a sin.
 It is a state of a person."
-The Catholic Bishops’ Conference of the Philippines made a statement welcoming the LGBT community, stating that gay people should be "welcomed with respect and sensitivity".
+The Catholic Bishops’ Conference of the Philippines made a statement welcoming the LGBTQ community, stating that gay people should be "welcomed with respect and sensitivity".

 Metropolitan Community Church

-The Metropolitan Community Church (MCC) is a progressive, LGBT-affirming and ecumenical Christian Denomination that started in Los Angeles, October 6, 1968.
+The Metropolitan Community Church (MCC) is a progressive, LGBTQ-affirming and ecumenical Christian Denomination that started in Los Angeles, October 6, 1968.
 It has three local churches in the Philippines, Mandaluyong, Makati, and Baguio, has been celebrating weddings between same-sex couples since the 1991.
 MCC Makati, the original and mother MCC Church in the Philippines started doing weddings (Holy Union) for LGBTQI+ couples since 1991.
 MCC Makati has since closed and stopped its operations in 2019.
 Open Table MCC (Mandaluyong) started in 2006 and Northern Sanctuary (Baguio) started in 2009.
 An MCC emerging ministry group also gathers in Marikina.
 The local churches consider themselves as an ecumenical Christian church which performs weddings for LGBTQI+ couples "regardless of their Christian backgrounds."
 The church leadership has said that "weddings are an inherent right of people who love each other."
 The first same-sex marriage that was performed by the founding church in Los Angeles, USA, was in 1969 between two lesbians.
-The time of the wedding was symbolic as it was the year when the globally-historic Stonewall riots took place, sparking the beginning of the LGBT rights movement.
+The time of the wedding was symbolic as it was the year when the globally-historic Stonewall riots took place, sparking the beginning of the LGBTQ rights movement.

 The executive director of the non-governmental organization EnGendeRights has said that while the same-sex marriages performed by the MCC are not recognized civilly or legally, they are considered valid under the MCC's religious customs.